gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-The logout page also take cares of **clearing** the current **session**, allowing to simply redirect to the page to clear current user session:
+The logout page also takes care of **clearing** the current **session**, allowing you to simply redirect to the page to clear the current user session:

 ```tsx
 <Link to="/logout">Disconnect</Link>